edneville/please/please.ini.md

 # DATED RANGES

 For large environments it is not unusual for a third party to require access during a short time frame for debugging.
 To accommodate this there are the **notbefore** and **notafter** time brackets.
-These can be either **YYYYmmdd** or **YYYYMMDDHHMMSS**.
+These can be either **YYYYmmdd** or **YYYYmmddHHMMSS**.

-The whole day is considered when using the shorter date form of **YYYYMMDD**.
+The whole day is considered when using the shorter date form of **YYYYmmdd**.

-Many enterprises may wish to permit windows of access to a user for a limited time only, even if that individual is considered to have a permanent role.
+Many enterprises may wish to permit periods of access to a user for a limited time only, even if that individual is considered to have a permanent role.

 User joker can do what they want as root on 1st April 2021: